abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/spark/spark_deployment.md

 ![image](https://github.com/abhaykumarPS/arm-learning-paths/assets/92078754/b56893c2-6ce4-4b05-b00c-4aab2b845565)

-You’ll see an output saying that a jupyter notebook is running at all IP addresses at port 8888.
+You’ll see an output saying that a Jupyter notebook is running at all IP addresses at port 8888.
 Go to a web browser and type Public DNS of Amazon EC2 instance followed by:8888.
 It should be in the form:

 ```console
 https://<Public_DNS_Of_Your_Ec2_instance>:8888/?token=f5d44e8faa19f9b08bd3820e700666f176e75920cc5571a3